Test ID: CRGSP Cryoglobulin and Cryofibrinogen Panel, Serum and Plasma

 Type I cryoglobulinemia is associated with monoclonal gammopathy of undetermined significance, macroglobulinemia, or multiple myeloma.

-Type II cryoglobulinemia is associated with autoimmune disorders such as vasculitis, glomerulonephritis, systemic lupus erythematosus, rheumatoid arthritis, and Sjogren's syndrome.
+Type II cryoglobulinemia is associated with autoimmune disorders such as vasculitis, glomerulonephritis, systemic lupus erythematosus, rheumatoid arthritis, and Sjogren syndrome.
 It may be seen in infections such as hepatitis, infectious mononucleosis, cytomegalovirus, and toxoplasmosis.
 Type II cryoglobulinemia may also be essential, ie, occurring in the absence of underlying disease.

 Type III cryoglobulinemia usually demonstrates trace levels of cryoprecipitate, may take up to 7 days to appear, and is associated with the same disease spectrum as Type II cryoglobulinemia.